Michael Ettlinger: Career

 From 2013 to 2014, at the Pew Charitable Trusts, as Director of Economic and Fiscal Policy Portfolio, Ettlinger led a team that worked on a broad range of issues including fiscal policy, government effectiveness, immigration, and economic data collection and analysis.

 In July 2014 Ettlinger became the founding director of the Carsey School of Public Policy at the University of New Hampshire.
 He also is an Affiliate Professor of Law at the University of New Hampshire's Franklin Pierce School of Law and is a Faculty Fellow at the Law School's Warren B. Rudman Center for Justice, Leadership, and Public Policy.

-The Carsey School is nationally recognized for research, policy education, and its work on civic dialogue.
-The School focuses on research with practical application and is often involved in the development of the policies and practices that arise from its research.
-It also is noted for its national convenings related to community finance.
-Within New Hampshire, the School plays an important role in promoting dialogue related to controversial issues and has been particularly involved in issues of racial justice and equity.
-Other particular strengths of the School include its demographic research, its research related to family well-being and its innovative data presentations—including the mobile app FedGovSpend Explorer and corresponding website.
-The School offers four master degree programs in public policy, public administration, community development and human security.

 Ettlinger also served as the Director of Economic Policy Planning for the pre-election Clinton-Kaine Presidential Transition and as the volunteer co-lead of the Regional Economics and Battleground States Subcommittee of the Biden-Harris campaign's Economic Policy Committee (Joe Biden 2020 presidential campaign).

-In February 2023, Ettlinger left his director position at the Carsey School and became a part-time senior fellow at the Institute on Taxation and Economic Policy.
+In February 2023, Ettlinger left his director position at the Carsey School and became a part-time senior fellow at the Institute on Taxation and Economic Policy as well as working on other issues.

-In 2016 several emails from Ettlinger to John Podesta were stolen and leaked by WikiLeaks in the Podesta emails incident.
+In 2016 several emails from Ettlinger to John Podesta were stolen in the Podesta emails incident.
 This resulted in strong criticism by the New Hampshire Union Leader and some Republicans in the state.